Bilateral Relations

 The United States of America has recognized the independence of the Republic of Armenia on December 25, 1991.
 Diplomatic relations between the two countries were established on January 7, 1992.

-The US Embassy in Yerevan was opened in February 1992.
+The USA Embassy in Yerevan was established in February 1992.

-The Embassy of Armenia in Washington, D.C. was opened in March 1992.
+The Embassy of Armenia in Washington, D.C. was established in March 1992.

 The Consulate General of Armenia in Los Angeles was established in 1995.

-From October 1, 2021 the Ambassador of Armenia to the United States is Lilit Makunts.
+Since October 1, 2021, the Ambassador of Armenia to the United States of America has been Lilit Makunts.

-Since 1992, the United States Agency for International Development (USAID) has been operating in Armenia, which implements many programs to encourage small entrepreneurship, regulate energy and water supply, humanitarian aid, improve the legal framework, increase agriculture and tourism, and other programs.
-The United States has been the largest donor of humanitarian and technical assistance to Armenia.
+Since 1992, the USA Agency for International Development (USAID) has been operating in Armenia and has been implementing programs aimed at supporting small enterprises, regulating energy and water supply, providing humanitarian aid, modernizing legislature, boosting agriculture and tourism, among other fields.
+The United States of America has been the largest donor of humanitarian and technical assistance to Armenia.

 Visits